nearbii/nearbii/README.md

 cd into Backend

+- install Docker
-- install docker
+- install Prisma
-- run 'docker-compose up' to start the db
+- run 'docker-compose up' to start the db in container
-- run 'npx prisma' to install prisma
 - run 'npx prisma migrate dev' to migrate tables
+- run 'yarn start' to start the node express server